Love French Food

 • Salt and pepper

-• 20 gram/1cup of fresh mint leaves, finely chopped
+• 20 grams/1cup of fresh mint leaves, finely chopped

-1. Place the vinegar, honey, garlic, salt and pepper into a small bowl and mix together thoroughly - a small whisk is useful for this or a fork it you don't have one.
+1. Place the vinegar, honey, garlic, salt, and pepper into a small bowl and mix together thoroughly - a small whisk is useful for this, or a fork if you don't have one.

 This is a delicious topping for lamb chops!